helix-editor/helix/README.md

 #### Notes

-The runtime directory can be overriden via the `HELIX_RUNTIME` environment variable.
+The runtime directory can be overridden via the `HELIX_RUNTIME` environment variable.

 Running via cargo also doesn't require setting explicit `HELIX_RUNTIME` path, it will automatically detect the `runtime` directory in the project root.